-In addition, we may be unable to sell on a profitable basis current ReWalk systems or other future products for home and community use if third-party payors deny coverage, limit reimbursement or reduce their levels of payment, or if our costs of production increase faster than increases in reimbursement levels.
-Several private and national insurers in the United States and Europe have provided reimbursement for ReWalk in certain cases to date, the VA maintains its policy of covering the cost of ReWalk devices for qualifying veterans across the United States and German insurers such as Germany's national social accident insurance provider, Deutsche Gesetzliche Unfallversicherung, or DGUV, indicated that its member payers will approve the supply of exoskeleton systems for qualifying beneficiaries on a case-by-case basis.as the ReWalk device was issued a code in the medical device directory in Germany, however, no broad uniform policy of coverage and reimbursement for electronic exoskeleton medical technology exists among third-party payors in the United States and Germany.
+In addition, we may be unable to sell on a profitable basis current ReWalk systems or other future products for home and community use if third-party payors deny coverage, limit reimbursement, or reduce their levels of payment, or if our costs of production increase faster than increases in reimbursement levels.
+Several private and national insurers in the United States and Europe have provided reimbursement for ReWalk in certain cases to date, the VA maintains its policy of covering the cost of ReWalk devices for qualifying veterans across the United States and German insurers such as Germany's national social accident insurance provider, Deutsche Gesetzliche Unfallversicherung (the "DGUV") indicated that its member payers will approve the supply of exoskeleton systems for qualifying beneficiaries on a case-by-case basis as the ReWalk device was issued a code in the medical device directory in Germany and in 2020 we announced that we accepted a binding offer with the DGUV to supply our ReWalk Personal 6.0 to qualified patients as well as with other payors in Germany.
+However, no broad uniform policy of coverage and reimbursement for electronic exoskeleton medical technology exists among third-party payors in the United States and Germany.
 Health insurance companies and other third-party payors in the future may also not deliver adequate coverage or reimbursement for our current or future products designed for home and community use.
-The VA or DGUV may cancel or materially curtail their current policy of providing coverage ReWalk devices in the United States and Germany for qualifying individuals who have suffered spinal cord injury, or we may not place enough units through to make our sales profitable under the their policies.
-For more information, see "Part I, Item 1A.
-Risk Factors-Risks Related to our Business and our Industry- We may fail to secure or maintain adequate insurance coverage or reimbursement for our products by third-party payors, which risk may be heightened if insurers find the products to be investigational or experimental or if new government regulations change existing reimbursement policies.
+The VA or DGUV or other payors may cancel or materially curtail their current policy of providing coverage ReWalk devices in the United States and Germany for qualifying individuals who have suffered spinal cord injury, or we may not place enough units through to make our sales profitable under their policies.
+For more information, see "-Risks Related to our Business and our Industry- We may fail to secure or maintain adequate insurance coverage or reimbursement for our products by third-party payors, which risk may be heightened if insurers find the products to be investigational or experimental or if new government regulations change existing reimbursement policies.
 Additionally, such coverage or reimbursement, even if maintained, may not produce revenues that are high enough to allow us to sell our products profitably."

 • ReStore.
-The ReStore system is designed to provide advantages to stroke rehabilitation clinics and therapists as compared to other traditional therapies and devices by minimizing setup time, improving patients' clinical results during therapy, supplying real-time analytics to optimize session productivity and generating ongoing data reports to assist with tracking patient progress.
+The ReStore system is designed to provide advantages to stroke rehabilitation clinics and therapists as compared to other traditional therapies and devices by minimizing setup time, improving patients' clinical results during therapy, supplying real-time analytics to optimize session productivity, and generating ongoing data reports to assist with tracking patient progress.
 Other potential secondary benefits for rehabilitation clinics include reducing staffing requirements, staff fatigue and the risk for potential staff injuries.
 Since the ReStore device is currently being used only in the rehabilitative clinical setting, its market reception will depend heavily on our ability to demonstrate to clinics and therapists the systemic and economic benefits of using the ReStore device, its clinical advantage when compared to other devices or manual therapy, the functionality of the device for a significant portion of the patients that they treat and the overall advantages that the device provides to their patients compared to other technologies.